ravifatty/paramikoScripts/README.md

 challenging to filter out the basic mechanism that was the heart of the script from the error handling portion.

 Hopefully this will help someone new or strugling.

+All of them will assume you have Python 2.7 and Paramiko installed.

+#Contents

+cisco-01.py :  Login via ssh, enter priviliged mode, and issue a command